Summary

 Reducing HIV transmission risk during pregnancy

-- Taking antiretroviral medications before conception to reduce your viral load (the amount of virus in the fluids in your body).
+- Taking antiretroviral (ART) medications before conception to reduce your viral load (the amount of virus in the fluids in your body).
 The lower the viral load, the lower the risk of transmission to your unborn baby.

-Being on treatment and having a low, or undetectable, viral load improves your immune system and health throughout pregnancy.
+Being on effective treatment and having a low, or undetectable, viral load improves your immune system and health throughout pregnancy.

-HIV-positive pregnancy today, with specialised care, is the same as HIV-negative pregnancy.
 Pregnancy does not make HIV progress any faster.

 Birthing plan options are based on women’s individual health needs.